 A malicious network under a C&C server's control is called a botnet and the network nodes that belong to the botnet are sometimes referred to as zombies.
-In a traditional botnet, the bots are typically infected with a Trojan horse and use Internet Relay Chat (IRC) to communicate with a central server using IRC.
-The botnet might be used to gather misappropriated information, such as credit card numbers.
-Depending on the purpose and structure of the botnet, the C&C server might also issue commands to start sending spam or begin a DDoS (distributed denial of service) attack.
+In a traditional botnet, the bots are typically infected with a Trojan horse and use Internet Relay Chat (IRC) to communicate with a central C&C server.
+Botnets are often used to distribute malware and gather misappropriated information, such as credit card numbers.
+Depending on the purpose and structure of the botnet, the C&C server may also issue commands to begin a DDoS (distributed denial of service) attack.

 Popular botnet topologies include:

-- Star, in which the bots are organised around a central server.
+- Star topology - the bots are organised around a central server.

-- Multi-server, in which there are multiple C&C servers for redundancy.
+- Multi-server topology - there are multiple C&C servers for redundancy.

-- Hierarchical, in which there are multiple C&C servers that are organized into tiered groups.
+- Hierarchical topology - multiple C&C servers are organized into tiered groups.

-- Random, in which there is no C&C server at all and coopted computers communicate as a peer-to-peer botnet (P2P botnet).
+- Random topology - coopted computers communicate as a peer-to-peer botnet (P2P botnet).